shilpkarricha/Network_attack_detection/README.md

 # Network_attack_detection
 This project aims to analyze the traffic in your network and predict an attack that may happen .
-As it's an ML project i have used an dataset to train the model
+It's an ML project i have used UNSW_NB15 as an dataset to train the model